thoth-tech/handbook/docs/communication/mentoring-guide.md

    - How does taking on a mentorship role strengthen you as a leader in your personal and professional life?
 2. Set expectations together in the very beginning.
-   - How often do you have availibility?
+   - How often do you have availability?
    - How hands-on can you be yourself?
    - What resources can you provide?
    - Is there a time limit on the relationship?